 - Cognitive stimulation — This can come in many forms, most of which are enjoyable and entertaining.
 Games, puzzles and toys are some of our favorite.
 See more ideas in Alternative Therapy.
 Activities that stimulate the brain can slow down the progression of dementia a little, but a little is better than nothing.
 Such activities are also effective against apathy, aggression, anxiety and agitation that are common.

 - Social activity — Socialization is an important part of reality orientation.
 People with Alzheimer’s disease tend to become withdrawn.
 As they lose confidence, they avoid contact with others; provide as much opportunity for social interaction as possible.

 - Physical activity — Exercise is important to us all, especially as we grow older.
 To maintain our strength and flexibility, it is crucial to keep active.
+Fall risk can be lessened by reinforcing strength and balance through exercise.
 Incorporate walking, stretching, and light lifting into the daily routine.
+We know that exercise helps to prevent falls.
 Pay particular attention to the hands.
 The longer the hands remain strong and flexible, the easier the routine activities of daily living will be for the person who has Alzheimer’s.
 Physical activity also increases blood flow throughout the body, and that can help to slow the effects of the disease on the brain.
 We have a good selection of exercise videos (DVD) that are created specifically for mobility impaired individuals; many of the exercises are done while sitting.

 - Relaxation and entertainment — It is important to schedule some time every day to do nothing in particular, to get away from the concerns of the day.
 This is true for both of you.
 Relaxation time might include a nap, especially if your loved one with dementia has trouble with sleeping, a common symptom.
 Music, movies, old classic television programs that they remember are all relaxing as well as stimulating.